AletheiaWareLLC/Neuro/src/dsl/README.md

 neuron 1 {
     state 0 {
-        receive {
+        action {
             swap
-            drop
+            drop # Another comment
         }
     }
 }

+neuron 2 {
+    state 0 {
+        action {
+            goto 1
+        }
+    }
+    state 1 {
+        action {
+            push 1
+            add
+            send
+        }
+    }
+}
 ```

-## Connections
+## Links

-A unidirectional Connection is established between to Neurons with the keyword `connect` followed by the ID of the source and destination Neurons.
+A unidirectional Link is established between two Neurons with the keyword `link` followed by the ID of the source and destination Neurons.

-For example, to create a Connection from Neuron 0 to Neuron 1 use;
+For example, to create a Link from Neuron 0 to Neurons 1 and 2 use;

 ```
-connect 0 1
+link 0 {1 2}
 ```